usnistgov/FIPS201/_Appendix/glossary.md

 contact reader or a contactless card reader that supports the virtual contact interface.

 Recommendation
-: A special publication of the ITL that stipulates specific characteristics of technology to use or the procedures to follow to achieve a common level of quality or level of interoperability.
+: A special publication of the ITL that stipulates specific characteristics of the technology to use or the procedures to follow to achieve a common level of quality or level of interoperability.

 Registration